Hannes Trautloft: Later life

+To support himself and his wife following the end of the war Trautloft, who had produced many caricatures on the subject of aviation in his youth created the two costumed children "Toni and Vroni" which became popular, appearing on postcards, maps and as dolls marketed by the Schildkröt company.
+His wife brought in additional income by providing tailoring services.
+Trautloft also designed an original scarf that served as admission to the German Alpine Ski Championships when they were held in Oberstdorf in 1949.

+In 1951 Trautloft and his family moved to Munich.

-After the war, Trautloft joined the new German Air Force, at the time referred to as the Bundesluftwaffe, of West Germany on 1 October 1957, now with the rank of Brigadegeneral.
+On 1 October 1957, Trautloft joined the new German Air Force, at the time referred to as the Bundesluftwaffe, of West Germany with the rank of Brigadegeneral.
 In 1961, he served as deputy Inspector of the Air Force.
 On 1 January 1962, Trautloft succeeded Generalmajor Hermann Plocher as commander of Luftwaffengruppe Süd (Air Force Group South) in Karlsruhe.
 Trautloft was retired on 26 June 1970 with a Großer Zapfenstreich (Grand Tattoo), holding the rank of Generalleutnant.
-That day, he was awarded the Grand Cross of Merit with Star of the Order of Merit of the Federal Republic of Germany (Großes Verdienstkreuz mit Stern des Verdienstorden der Bundesrepublik Deutschland) for his service in Bundesluftwaffe.
-He was an active member of many veteran organizations including the Gemeinschaft der Jagdflieger until his death on 11 January 1995 at Bad Wiessee.
+That day, he was awarded the Great Cross of Merit with Star of the Order of Merit of the Federal Republic of Germany (Großes Verdienstkreuz mit Stern des Verdienstorden der Bundesrepublik Deutschland) for his service in Bundesluftwaffe.
+He was an active member of many veteran organizations including the Gemeinschaft der Jagdflieger until his death on 12 January 1995 at Bad Wiessee in Bavaria.

+Personal life

+While he was in his early twenties he became romantically involved with Marga Mayser.
+Marga's mother Helene was Jewish which according to the Nazi government's Nuremberg Laws meant that Marga was classified as a first-degree Mischling and thus prohibited from marrying Trautloft.
+In 1800, Marga's family had founded Mayser Hats, one of Germany's largest hat manufacturers, in Ulm.

+To keep a low profile Marga and her parents moved to Oberstdorf in 1943.
+Upon registering with the mayor of Oberstdorf, he helped them by not adding the legally-required name "Sara" in Helene Mayser's registration.
+This name had been added to Jewish women's surnames since 1938, and its omission was illegal.

+After the end of the war Trautloft and Marga married and had a daughter.

-Summary of career
+Summary of military career

 Aerial victory claims

-According to US historian David T. Zabecki, Trautloft was credited with 58 aerial victories, five of which during the Spanish Civil War.
+According to US historian David T. Zabecki, Trautloft was credited with 58 aerial victories, five during the Spanish Civil War.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 58 aerial victory claims, plus three further unconfirmed claims.
 This number includes five claims during the Spanish Civil War, eight on the Western Front and 45 on the Eastern Front of World War II.